-The Syndicate has reviewed its portfolio and has little to no direct exposure in the region and no specific claim reserve have been made.
-The Syndicate has been impacted by secondary factors of the conflict namely the rise in social and economic inflation which impacts operational cost on a day-to-day basis and the increased cost of future claims.
+The Syndicate has also been impacted by secondary factors of the conflict namely the rise in social and economic inflation which impacts operational cost on a day-to-day basis and the increased cost of future claims.

-Directors and Officers
+Directors and officers

 Details of the Directors of the Managing Agent that were serving at the year end and up to the date of signing of the financial statements are provided on page 1.
-Changes to Directors and Officers were as follows:
+Changes to directors and officers from the last report were as follows:-

-N J Burdett Resigned 13 July 2022 M Mohn Resigned 13 July 2022 L J M McMaster Appointed 12 September 2022 J M Tighe Resigned 23 November 2022 D J G Hunt Resigned 1 December 2022 E M Catchpole Appointed 1 January 2023 S P A Norton Resigned 23 February 2023 D B Jones Appointed 23 February 2023
+N Burdett M Mohn L J M McMaster J M Tighe D J G Hunt E M Catchpole S P A Norton D B Jones Resigned 13 July 2022 Resigned 13 July 2022 Appointed 12 September 2022 Resigned 23 November 2022 Resigned 1 December 2022 Appointed 1 January 2023 Resigned 23 February 2023 Appointed 23 February 2023